-The new documentary “Decade of Fire” looks back at the history of a crisis that unfolded in New York City in the 1970s, when the South Bronx faced a near-constant barrage of fires that displaced almost a quarter million people and devastated an entire community.
+The new documentary “Decade of Fire” looks back at the history of a crisis that unfolded in New York City in the 1970s, when the South Bronx faced a near-constant barrage of fires that displaced almost a quarter-million people and devastated an entire community.
 Co-directors and producers Vivian Vázquez Irizarry and Gretchen Hildebran tell the story of the government mismanagement, landlord corruption and redlining that lit the Bronx ablaze.
 They also describe how the community fought back to save their neighborhoods.
 The film airs next week on PBS.

 AMY GOODMAN: This is Democracy Now!
-I’m Amy Goodman with Juan González.
+I’m Amy Goodman, with Juan González.

 JUAN GONZÁLEZ: Decade of Fire.
-That’s the name of a new documentary that takes us back to the 1970s when the Bronx faced a near-constant barrage of fires that displaced almost a quarter million people and devastated an entire area.
+That’s the name of a new documentary that takes us back to the 1970s, when the Bronx faced a near-constant barrage of fires that displaced almost a quarter-million people and devastated an entire area.
 The Bronx was burning.
 But who was lighting the match?
 Decade of Fire tells this story.
 This is the trailer.

 VIVIAN VÁZQUEZ IRIZARRY: We grew up in rubble.
 We grew up with burnt-out decay all over us.
-The South Bronx was burning down around us and nobody seemed to know why.
+The South Bronx was burning down around us, and nobody seemed to know why.

-UKNOWN: Everything south of the Cross Bronx Expressway, they just let it burn, and nobody gave a damn.
+UNIDENTIFIED: Everything south of the Cross Bronx Expressway, they just let it burn, and nobody gave a damn.

-UKNOWN: And all of a sudden, neighborhoods just went fwoosh, gone.
+UNIDENTIFIED: And all of a sudden, neighborhoods just went fwoosh, gone.

-VIVIAN VÁZQUEZ IRIZARRY: The story we were told, the story the whole world was told, was that the fires were somehow our fault.
+VIVIAN VÁZQUEZ IRIZARRY: How could city government allow this to happen?
+Who was in charge?
+Why?
+The story we were told, the story the whole world was told, was that the fires were somehow our fault.
 But we didn’t burn the Bronx.
 We were the ones who saved it.

-UKNOWN: The reason we’re trying to do all these things is to show an example to the rest of the people in the neighborhood that if you just try, you could make a lot better neighborhood.
+LEON POTTS: The reason we’re trying to do all these things is to show an example to the rest of the people in the neighborhood that if you just try, you could make a lot better neighborhood.

-UKNOWN: We try to get money from the city to renovate a building?
+UNIDENTIFIED: We try to get money from the city to renovate a building?
 Got red tape.
 Two, three years maybe.
 Two, three years, there might not be a Kelly Street.

 VIVIAN VÁZQUEZ IRIZARRY: This story is not just about the Bronx.
-There are places like this in every major city in America.
-Places that everyone has given up on, except for us.
+There are places like this in every major city in America, places that everyone has given up on, except for us.
 We came from this so-called terrible place, but we would never leave it behind.

 AMY GOODMAN: Decade of Fire airs next week on PBS.
-For more, we’re joined by the two guests, here in this studio, who made this film happen.
+For more, we’re joined by the two guests, here in the studio, who made this film happen.
 Vivian Vázquez Irizarry is the film’s co-director and co-producer, born and raised in the Bronx.
-She describes her community burning in part through her own family’s story.
-And Gretchen Hildebran is co-director and co-producer of Decade of Fire as well.
-Vivian, let’s begin with you.
-The poignant story of your family and then what happened in the Bronx.
-Tell us that story.
+She describes her community burning, in part through her own family’s story.
+And Gretchen Hildebran is co-director and co-producer of Decade of Fire, as well.

 AMY GOODMAN: Eighty percent of the Bronx burned down?

 VIVIAN VÁZQUEZ IRIZARRY: Eighty percent of our housing stock was destroyed.
 And we also experienced 40 fires, on average, a day and night.
-You talk to people who grew up back then and they will tell you they still remember the smell.
+You talk to people who grew up back then, and they will tell you they still remember the smell.
 And they still remember what they needed to do in case there would be a fire — putting shoes out near the front door, maybe sleeping with your shoes on, maybe making sure that people in the neighborhood were always aware that any minute now there would be a fire.

-JUAN GONZÁLEZ: And of course many of those were arson fires that the landlords themselves set to be able to collect insurance money because they weren’t getting enough income from the rents.
+JUAN GONZÁLEZ: And, of course, many of those were arson fires, that the landlords themselves set to be able to collect insurance money, because they weren’t getting enough income from the rents.
 You also focus on the reduction of fire services to the community by the city government at the time of New York’s financial crisis.
 Could you talk about that?

 AMY GOODMAN: Let’s go back to the documentary Decade of Fire.

-UKNOWN: The sense that I get, and there’s this internalized sense of guilt and of shame for not being able and not working hard enough or not having what it takes to elevate oneself out of that circumstance.
+UNIDENTIFIED: The sense that I get, and there’s this internalized sense of guilt and of shame for not being able and not working hard enough or not having what it takes to elevate oneself out of that circumstance.

-Because we are living in it.
+VIVIAN VÁZQUEZ IRIZARRY: We did blame ourselves, because that’s what we internalize, right?
+Because we’re living in it.
 “Why are we doing this to ourselves?”
-It was complicated.
-And it’s awful because I think that in many ways, we still blame ourselves.
+You know, it was complicated.
+And it’s awful, because I think that, in many ways, we still blame ourselves.

 AMY GOODMAN: And another clip from the documentary Decade of Fire.